OctopusDeployLabs/SpaceCloner/docs/CloneTentacleInstanceParameterReference.md

 ## Options

 - `TentacleInstallDirectory` - Where the tentacle MSI installed the tentacle.
-Defaults to `C:\Program Files\Octopus Deploy\Tentacle`
+Defaults to `C:\Program Files\Octopus Deploy\Tentacle` for Windows and `/opt/octopus/tentacle` for Linux
 - `TentacleInstanceNameToCopy` - The name of the instance on the target to copy.
 Defaults to `Tentacle`.
-- `PollingTentacle` - Indicates if the new tentacle is going to be a polling tentacle.
-Setting to `False` will make this tentacle a listening tentacle.
-Defaults to `True`.
+- `ClonedTentacleType` - Indicates the type of tentacle that will be created.
+Acceptable values are `AsIs` meaning whatever source is, copy it, `Polling`, meaning no matter what make it a polling tentacle and `Listening`, meaning no matter what make it a listening tentacle.
-- `CloneTarget` - Indicates if the new tentacle is going to be a deployment target or worker.
-Setting to `False` will make this tentacle a worker.
-Defaults to `True`.
-- `TentaclePortNumber` - The port number the tentacle will use to connect to the Octopus Deploy instance.
-When `PollingTentacle` is `True`, the default is `10943`.  hen `PollingTentacle` is `False`, the default is `10933`.
 - `ClonedInstanceName` - The name of the new tentacle instance.
 Defaults to `ClonedInstance`.